vperron/satan/README.md

 * EXEC allows you to run any arbitrary command on the remote device and watch its output from the server. satan internally keeps track of every task alive; the MSGPENDING message is associated with a `task\_id` that you can us in the KILL command to terminate the task; the MSGCOMPLETED message is issued when the task ends.
+* The PUSH command allows you to push any blob of data onto the device.
+It will be saved into the `/tmp/<msgid>` file unless you soecify the optional `filename` argument.
 * Use TASKS command to list the current active tasks on the remote.
 Every task is associated with its original message ID and complete command, to easily identify it.
 * The KILL command enables you to easily kill a task that you find disturbing and remove it from satan's internal task list.
-* The PUSH command allows you to push any blob of data onto the device.
-It will be saved into the `/tmp/<msgid>` file unless you soecify the optional `filename` argument.
 * The PULL command does the opposite; it enables you to retrieve a file from the remote as designated by the `filename` parameter.

+#### Implementation status

+* EXEC: Implemented
+* PUSH: Implemented

 ### Client answers